avtandilzabakhidze/AutomationTestingProject/README.md

   - Locked-out user scenarios.

 ### 2. Product Management
-- Add, remove, and validate products in the cart.
+- Add, remove and validate products in the cart.
 - Sort products by:
   - Name (A-Z and Z-A).
   - Price (Low-High and High-Low).